tobilg/marathon-event-bus-client/README.md

 const mebc = new MarathonEventBusClient({
     marathonHost: "localhost", // Use SSE test server
     eventTypes: eventTypes,
-    marathonHeaders: {'Authorization': 'token=API_ACCESS_TOKEN'} // if you are using the api outisde the cluster
+    marathonHeaders: { // When using the Marathon Event Bus outside the cluster, otherwise just omit the marathonHeaders.
+        "Authorization": "token=<authentication-token>" // Replace <authentication-token> with a real authentication token },
     handlers: { // Specify the custom event handlers "deployment_info": function (name, data) {
             console.log("Custom handler for " + name);